 Bacterial growth rate is a function of temperature.
-Soil microbial activity has been shown to significantly decrease at temperatures below 10°C and to essentially cease below 5°C. The microbial activity of most bacteria important to petroleum hydrocarbon biodegradation also diminishes at temperatures greater than 45°C. Within the range of 10°C to $45\,^{\circ}$ C, the rate of microbial activity typically doubles for every $10\,^{\circ}$ C rise in temperature.
-Because soil temperature varies with ambient temperature, there will be certain periods during the year when bacterial growth and, therefore, constituent degradation will diminish.
+Soil microbial activity has been shown to decrease significantly at temperatures below 10°C and to essentially cease below 5°C. The microbial activity of most bacteria important to petroleum hydrocarbon biodegradation also diminishes at temperatures greater than 45°C. Within the range of 10°C to 45°C, the rate of microbial activity typically doubles for every 10°C rise in temperature.
+Because soil temperature varies with ambient temperatures, there will be certain periods during the year when bacterial growth and, therefore, constituent degradation, will diminish.
 When ambient temperatures return to the growth range, bacterial activity will be gradually restored.
+The period of the year when the ambient temperature is within the range for microbial activity is commonly called the "landfarming season."

-In colder parts of the United States, such as the Northeastern states, optimum operating temperatures typically exist for periods of 7 to 9 months.
-In very cold climates, special precautions can be taken, including enclosing the biopile within a greenhouse-type structure, injecting heated air into the biopile, or introducing special bacteria capable of activity at lower temperatures.
-In warm regions, optimum temperatures for biopile effectiveness can last all year.
-Exhibit IV-8 shows how soil temperature affects biopile operation.
+In colder parts of the United States, such as the Northeastern states, the length of the landfarming season is shorter, typically ranging from only 7 to 9 months.
+In very cold climates, special precautions can be taken, including enclosing the landfarm within a greenhouse-type structure or introducing special bacteria (psychrophiles), which are capable of activity at lower temperatures.
+In warm regions, the landfarming season can last all year.
+Exhibit V-8 shows how soil temperature affects landfarming operation.

-Exhibit IV-8 Soil Temperature And Biopile Effectiveness Soil Temperature Biopile Effectiveness $10^{\circ}\text{C} \leq \text{soil temperature} \leq 45^{\circ}\text{C}$ Effective.
+Exhibit V-8 Soil Temperature And Landfarming Effectiveness Soil Temperature Landfarming Effectiveness 10°C ≤ soil temperature ≤ 45°C Effective.
 10°C > soil temperature > 45°C Not generally effective; microbial activity diminished during seasonal temperature extremes but restored during periods within the effective temperature range.
-Temperature-controlled enclosures, heated (or cooled) air injection, or special bacteria required for areas with extreme temperatures.
+Temperature-controlled enclosures or special bacteria required for areas with extreme temperatures.